Percona-Lab/percona-dbaas-cli/source/mysql-options.rst

 List of Options
 ----------------------------------

-Any valid option from the CustomResource can be set using the ``--options`` flag, a list of valid commonly used options is below:
+Any valid option from the Percona XtraDB Cluster Operator `Custom Resource <https://www.percona.com/doc/kubernetes-operator-for-pxc/operator.html>`_ can be set using the ``--options`` flag.

+Here is the list of valid commonly used options:

 * ``pxc.size`` - The number of members of your PXC database cluster.
 Must be an odd number (1, 3, 5, 7, et al)